jhornin1/ser_416_final/README.md

 and some basic checks.

 ## Setup ##
 1. Install Node js.
 This app is developed with v.
-15.2.1 I'm pretty sure that V.14 and up is good.
+15.2.1, but I'm pretty sure that V.14 and up is good.
 2. Run `npm i` from the root directory.
 This will install the dependencies necessary to run the server.
 3. Run `node src/main.js` from the root directory on command line.
 This will print out a message that the server is up and listening and what url to navigate to from a web browser.